Author: Keira Marcos

 “Dinner,” Mike agreed.

 Tony let himself drift just a little into Mike’s space as they entered the house, and Mike responded with the gentle press of his fingers against the small of Tony’s back.
-It felt like a promise of something new.
+It felt like the promise of something new.